ALPON X4 OS

 SSH connection reference

-Your created user, or alpon for the default.
+Username Your created user, or alpon for the default account.

 mDNS fallback

 The .local suffix uses mDNS (Bonjour / Avahi).
-If your network blocks mDNS, use the IP address directly: ssh ops@<IP_ADDRESS>.
-The device IP is visible on the Sixfab Connect device page.
+If your network blocks mDNS, use the IP address directly.
+The current IP is visible on the Sixfab Connect device page.

 6